 When the entire area has been filled, take a pair of scissors and snip the loops.
 You can cut very closely to the canvas without risking the stitches coming out.
 Taper the edges for a clean curve.

 If you would like to make Looped Turkey Work, use a knitting needle or other rod.
 Continue to work Turkey but do not cut the loops with the exception of the very first and last tail.
 Work from bottom to top of the motif and left to right.

 Did you notice each Turkey stitch requires 2 canvas threads?
-If you have reached the end of the row and you have an extra canvas thread, if you are working Cut Turkey, you can either work a stitch over 3 mesh or cut the thread tail a little longer to cover the area.
+If you have reached the end of the row and you have an extra canvas thread, if you are working Cut Turkey, cut the thread tail a little longer to cover the area.
 (Work the surrounding area like usual but adding an extra stitch into the empty space.)
-If you are stitching Looped Turkey, make the last stitch over 3 canvas threads to fill in the area.
+If Turkey is looped, again omit the last thread or add as neededl

 Turkey stitch can be as exciting as your imagination will take you.
 Think of this this stitch for hair, "fuzzy" hats, animals or ear muffs.
 Flower centers, mini rugs, insects and English Palace guards hats are also areas in which you can use Turkey.